screwdriver-cd/screwdriver/design/build-clusters.md

 ## Proposal

 1. Implicit build clusters
-	Screwdriver maintains its own multiple build cluster infrastructure.
+	SD maintains its own multiple build cluster infrastructure.

 2. Explicit build clusters
 	Users can bring in their own build cluster infrastructure.

-This can also be Screwdriver maintained specialized cluster where all users have access.
+This can also be SD maintained specialized cluster where all users have access.
 Eg: Mobile iOS cluster or Windows cluster.

-As part of cluster onboarding process for above both options cluster admin should register their build cluster information with Screwdriver.
+As part of cluster onboarding process for above both options cluster admin should register their build cluster information with SD.
 Below details are required to register a build cluster.

-	1. Cluster name - Cluster name provided by the client
+	1. Cluster name - cluster name provided by the client
-	2. isActive - Cluster status whether its active or inactive.
+	2. isActive - cluster status whether its active or inactive.
 This will be used to route / pause.
 Initially this will be a manual update of cluster health.
 	3. Authorization - Authorize using user credentials and queue details.
 	4. SCM Context - git url (github.com).
 Applicable to only explicit build clusters which are non SD maintained.
 	5. SCM Organization - git organizations.
 Will be used to validate if job has permission to run on build cluster which is requesting.
 Applicable to only explicit build clusters which are non SD maintained.
-	6. managedByScrewdriver (true / false) - if true Cluster is maintained by screwdriver team, false cluster is maintained by external team.
+	6. managedByScrewdriver (true / false) - true cluster is maintained by SD team, false cluster is maintained by external team.

 ## Design